LeanerCloud/AutoSpotting/CONTRIBUTING.md

-The usual GitHub contribution model applies, but if you would like to [raise an issue](https://github.com/cristim/autospotting/issues/new) or start working on a [pull request](https://github.com/cristim/autospotting/pulls), please get in touch on [gitter](https://gitter.im/cristim/autospotting) to discuss it first to we make sure everything is clear and that nobody else is working on it.
+The usual GitHub contribution model applies, but if you would like to [raise an issue](https://github.com/cristim/autospotting/issues/new) or start working on a [pull request](https://github.com/cristim/autospotting/pulls), please get in touch on [gitter](https://gitter.im/cristim/autospotting) to discuss it first so we make sure everything is clear and that nobody else is working on it.

 Any random questions are also better asked there.